raygun101/MarkupKit/README.md

 These methods support the declaration of styled table view instances in markup and are discussed in more detail later.

 For example, the following markup declares a plain `LMTableView` containing three rows labeled "Row 1", "Row 2", and "Row 3".
-All of the rows appear in a single unlabeled section, which is created by default:
+All of the rows appear in a single section, which is created by default:

     <LMTableView style="plainTableView">
         <UITableViewCell textLabel.text="Row 1"/>